 Following their dreams to start up a business

 Starting up your enterprise is another logical reason to quit your job.
 However, you should also know that most entrepreneurs do not always hastily quit their jobs.
 At least not until they are sure that their start-up is up and running.
 Or, perhaps needs a great deal of their attention.
-Quitting your job to run a private business takes courage and needs mental preparedness to take the step.
+Quitting your job to run a private business takes courage and mental preparedness, and should be a well-supported decision with advice from human resources experts.

 Furthering their education

-Of course, it is not always possible or comfortable to work a full-time job while going to school.
+Of course, acquiring new skills through education might mean it is not always possible or comfortable to work a full-time job, highlighting the need to seek support from human resources for a better fit.
 Therefore, quitting your full-time job to go back to school is another legitimate reason.
 But if it turns out that you like your job and want to continue working there, talk to your boss about your educational and academic goals.
 Perhaps, he could create a part-time job for you.

 Toxicity in the workplace

-Most people hate their jobs because of the mental and emotional stress they have to deal with in the workplace.
+Most people quit their jobs because the mental and emotional stress they have to deal with in the workplace surpasses their coping resources, signaling a sign it’s time to leave.
 Problematic situations in the workplace vary for different people.
 For some people, it is their boss, while for others, it is a set of co-workers.
 Since mental health is an invaluable asset to creativity and productivity, quitting your job because the work environment is unhealthy is a valid reason.

-Every business has a unique work environment.
+Every company has a unique work environment, which is a critical sign for employees assessing if their skills and resources match the company culture for long-term success.
 This might be the actual workplace structure, such as locked offices, an open layout, or cubicles.
 It may also relate to the culture of the organization, whether it is more informal, sociable, or professional.
-You may desire a career that provides you with a work atmosphere in which you feel most at ease.
+You may desire a career that provides you with a work atmosphere in which you feel most at ease, ideally one that aligns with your aspirations for a better opportunity.

 So you understand why you might want to quit your job but are still having cold feet about the execution.
 Here are a few ideas to help you hand in that resignation letter and walk away with a smile.